Battery Warranty 101

 Does Quantity Equal Quality?

-When it comes to car batteries, many marketing campaigns trumpet "7-year warranty" in their sales literature.
+When it comes to car batteries, some marketing campaigns trumpet "7-year warranty" in their sales literature.
 While that sounds really impressive, many of these longer warranties are pro-rated, which means a consumer must pay a fee to have their battery replaced under warranty.
 How do pro-rated warranties work?

 Let's suppose a battery has a five-year warranty, with the first two years offering free replacement.
 That means if the battery fails anytime within the first two years of service, it is replaced for free.
 After those first two years, a pro-rated fee is assessed for the replacement.
 However, the pro-ration is typically calculated from the date the battery was sold.
 If the battery cost $100, the pro-ration fee over those five years (60 months) is $1.67 per month.